MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_resourceupdatesubresourceup.md

 #### - pSysMemUP [in]

  A pointer to the beginning address of the source data that <b>DefaultConstantBufferUpdateSubresourceUP(D3D11_1)</b> uses to update the destination subresouce.

+#### - RowPitch

+ The offset, in bytes, to move to the next row of source data.

+#### - DepthPitch

+ The offset, in bytes, to move to the next depth slice of source data.

 ## -returns